guardian/toolargetool/README.md

 # toolargetool

-A tool to help you debug `TransactionTooLargeException`s on Android 7
+A tool to help you debug `TransactionTooLargeException` crashes on Android.